M.D. Program OASIS

 Wb

-Dr. Whitney Black, a board-certified Psychiatrist and Associate Professor at Oregon Health & Science University, is a clinician, medical educator, and quality leader.
-With nearly twenty years of experience in medicine, she has developed considerable expertise in systems design and performance improvement, emerging as a thought leader in measurement-based care.
+Dr. Whitney Black is a board-certified psychiatrist and associate professor of psychiatry at OHSU.
+She is a clinician, medical educator and quality leader.
+With nearly 20 years of experience in medicine, she has developed considerable expertise in systems design and performance improvement, emerging as a thought leader in measurement-based care.
 In her role as the Quality Medical Director for the OHSU Department of Psychiatry, Dr. Black has firsthand knowledge and experience with implementing innovative technologies and programs to improve access to quality psychiatric care.
-As a clinician and OASIS Life & Wellness advisor, Dr. Black believes in a comprehensive approach to well-being with a focus on compassion, self-care, and personal values.
-When away from work, Dr. Black might be found adventuring in the great outdoors, diving into a great book, or pondering her next creative endeavor.
+As a clinician and OASIS Life & Wellness advisor, Dr. Black believes in a comprehensive approach to well-being with a focus on compassion, self-care and personal values.
+When away from work, Dr. Black might be found adventuring in the great outdoors, diving into a great book or pondering her next creative endeavor.

 MJ